-- RUN
+■ RUN

-Status Meaning Lit green Lighting while the Reader/Writer is in Run Mode and cyclic data exchanges connection are established.
+Status Meaning Lit green Lighting while the Reader/Writer is operating normally.
 Flashing green Flashes during operation in Safe Mode.
 (Flashes at 1-s intervals.)
 Flashing green quickly The indicator will flash quickly in the following cases.
-(Flashes at 200-ms intervals.) • During Reader/Writer initialization • While the Reader/Writer is in Run Mode and is waiting to establish a connection for cyclic data exchanges from the IO controller Lit yellow Lights yellow while the Reader/Writer is operating in Slave Mode.
-Flashing yellow quickly Flashes quickly while the Reader/Writer is in Slave Mode and is waiting to establish a connection for cyclic data exchanges from the IO controller.
+(Flashes at 200-ms intervals.) • During Reader/Writer initialization • While the Reader/Writer is in Run Mode and is waiting to establish tag data links as the originator Lit yellow Lights yellow while the Reader/Writer is operating in Slave Mode.
+Flashing yellow quickly Flashes quickly while the Reader/Writer is in Slave Mode and is waiting to establish tag data links as the originator.
 Not lit Turn off when power is not supplied.

-- RF
+■ RF